hughesadam87/pyparty/README.rst

 =============

 The official documentation_ does not yet exist.
 Please see **pyparty.examples.Notebooks** for example gallery.
-Having trouble viewing notebooks?
+Having trouble viewing/editing notebooks?
 Consider using `Enthought Canopy`_, which has an `iPython Notebook`_ kernel builtin.
-Don't forget the iPython Notebook viewer for sharing with friends.
+For simply viewing, paste the github url of each notebook into the iPython Notebook viewer_.

    .. _documentation: http://hugadams.github.com/pyparty/
    .. _`iPython Notebook`: http://ipython.org/notebook.html?utm_content=buffer83c2c&utm_source=buffer&utm_medium=twitter&utm_campaign=Buffer